delaneyj/datastar/backends/go/site/static/md/docs/getting_started.md

 I told you we would use another `data-on` action earlier and here it is. `data-on-load` will perform this request when the page loads.
 If you check things out now you should see a feed that updates using SSE upon loading.
 Cool!

-Datastar supports all the verbs without requiring a `<form>` element such as `GET, PUT, DELETE...` and so on.
+Datastar supports all the verbs without requiring a `<form>` element: `GET, POST, PUT, PATCH, DELETE`.

 So that concludes our primer!
 Check out the full code for our Node example [here](/examples/node).